irusri/geniesys/docs/plugins/load_genome.md

-Load additional genome
+Load novel genome
 ======================

-Here is quick guide to describe how to load novel genome into GenIE-Sys database or integrate novel genome data with GenIE-Sys installation.
+Here is a quick guide to describe how to load a novel genome into GenIE-Sys database or integrate novel genome data with GenIE-Sys installation

 ### Download
 Let's assume we need to integrate Populus tremula v2.0 genome into GenIE-System.
-First we need to download the required files.
-Latest version of the GFF3 and FASTA files are available on [PlantGenIE FTP](ftp://plantgenie.org/Data/PopGenIE/Populus_tremula/).
+First, we need to download the required files.
+The latest version of the GFF3 and FASTA files are available on [PlantGenIE FTP](ftp://plantgenie.org/Data/PopGenIE/Populus_tremula/).

 ```shell
 $ curl -O ftp://plantgenie.org/Data/PopGenIE/Populus_tremula/v2.2/gff/Potra02_genes.gff.gz